bkuzmic/skaffold-podman-kind/README.md

 # Skaffold - using Podman and Kind

-This is an example of running running Skaffold with only rootless Podman and Kind (no Docker client or server is required), using local registry also deployed in Kind.
+This is an example of running Skaffold with only rootless Podman and Kind (no Docker client or server is required), using local registry also deployed in Kind.

 ## Test environment
 - Ubuntu 24.04